Cal/OSHA Training for General Industry is a 100% online course designed to assist entry-level workers in satisfying Cal/OSHA training requirements.

 Cal/OSHA standards, found in Title 8 of the California Code of Regulations, apply to nearly every worker in the state, including local and state government workers.

-To satisfy Cal/OSHA training requirements, entry-level general industry workers need to complete a 10-hour OSHA Outreach course with three hours of supplementary training on Cal/OSHA regulations.
+To satisfy Cal/OSHA training requirements, entry-level general industry workers need to complete three hours of supplementary training on Cal/OSHA regulations.

-Your Cal/OSHA certification and OSHA card will not expire.
+Your Cal/OSHA certificate of completion will not expire.
 However, employers may require you to complete refresher training periodically, such as every three to five years, to ensure you're up to date on workplace safety and health protocols.
 For more information about refresher training requirements, speak to your employer.

 Title 8 refers to the Cal/OSHA safety and health standards listed in Title 8 of the California Code of Regulations.
 These regulations are enforced by the Division of Occupational Safety and Health.
 You can browse Cal/OSHA standards alphabetically or by searching for a specific topic.